-- 1. School staff should locate the behavior on the Matrix. - 2.
+- 2.4.
 On the first instance of any inappropriate or disruptive behavior, school staff shall utilize one or more guidance interventions, and disciplinary responses, if appropriate, from the lowest level indicated on the Matrix for that behavior (or one or more interventions or disciplinary responses from any lower level).
-(See table above for interventions and responses.) - 3.
-If the same behavior is persistently repeated during the same school year, school staff may utilize one or more interventions or disciplinary responses from the next higher level on the Matrix for that behavior, or any lower level.
-If there is only one level indicated for that offense, then any interventions or disciplinary responses utilized must be from that same level or a lower level. - 4.
+(See table above for interventions and responses.) - 3-5.
+If the same behavior is persistently repeated during the same school year, school staff may utilize one or more interventions or disciplinary responses from the next higher level on the Matrix for that behavior, or any lower level as long as there is no "X" in the box at the next level.
+If there is only one level indicated for that offense, then any interventions or disciplinary responses utilized must be from that same level or a lower level. - 4.6.
 Except in cases of repeated and persistent violations of the same or similar nature, school staff may not utilize interventions and disciplinary responses from those boxes that state "May be used if approved by the Chief of Schools".
 In those cases, in which the disciplinary response from the boxes that state, "May be used if approved by the Chief of Schools" are used, restorative practices should still be considered as a component of the response.
 Staff are encouraged to use guidance interventions whenever possible. - 5.
-If the police arelaw enforcement is called then a referral should be made to the District services that specialize in the area.
+If law enforcement is called then a referral should be made to the District services that specialize in the area.
 If there are no District services in the particular area, a referral should be made to the community organization that specializes in the particular area.
-The purpose of the referral is to support the student as a restorative practice. - 6.
-The boxes crossed out with an "X" in the matrix must not be used under any circumstances.
+The purpose of the referral is to support the student as a restorative practice.

+6.7.
+The boxes crossed out with an "X" in the matrix must not be used under any circumstance.